AbstractXan/abstractxan/src/website.md

 - [ ] Get a Gramophone
 - [ ] Own a vinyl record of my own songs
 - [ ] Learn longboarding
-- [ ] Create LINK DUMP webpage
+- [x] Create LINK DUMP webpage
+- [x] Automate LINK DUMP

 # Blog
+## Why we need rules
+###
+I had a quick thought about why adults set rules for themselves and why they live the way they live.
+This is probably because when you’re young you have a lot of stuff.
+I personally had a lot of fun exploring lot of stuff — and you do them in no particular order.
+But a day comes while you get fed up with this randomness.
+This makes you self impose some rules to sort out the chaos you’ve been living in.
+You set new schedules, you start managing the way deal with time, money and knowledge; keeping priorities right and pushing towards your goals.

+Read more about this topic: [Decision Fatigue](https://en.wikipedia.org/wiki/Decision_fatigue) abc

+## Dead Poets Society
+###
+Well it’s true bloodshed and bloodlust is all around We live for some anxiety, love, happiness, touch too.
+Isn’t that worth living for?

+Carpe diem
+<i>Cease the day</i>
+Wrote after watching Dead poets society.
+Watch it again bud.

 ## Tackling off campus placements
 ### Introduction
 This blog is a work in progress.
 The following blog post is my personal experience with <b>product development companies</b> and their requirements.
 If you wanna find out more about applying to various domains like Machine/Deep learning , DevOps or others please contact devs from other domains.
 ### Programming Language
 Learn ONE programming language.
 And learn it all the way.
 So much so that you could/should create your own piece of software/tool.
 (Like I wrote [Mizi](https://github.com/AbstractXan/Mizi))
 ### Programming Language checklist
-- 1. Primitive data types and their usage (Other languages could include many more)
+1. Primitive data types and their usage (Other languages could include many more)
 - - Int, Float, String, Bool
 - - Arrays, Dynamic arrays/SLICES?
 - - Maps/Dictionary

-- 2. Composite data types:  structs
+2. Composite data types:  structs

-- 3. Functions for primitive data types:
+3. Functions for primitive data types:
 - - Types conversions: eg. int -> string / string -> int
 - - Traversing through the data structure: eg. Iterators (C++)

-- 4. Learn how to use standard libraries your programming language provides.
+4. Learn how to use standard libraries your programming language provides.
 [ABSOLUTE MUST].
 - Eg. C++ : vector, string, algorithm, hash map, list, queue, stack, dequeue, sets.
 Understand that these are abstractions for ADTs and could be implemented however you want.
 <i>“I’ll create my own library”</i> is the wrong way of solving the problem.
 ### Programming Best Practices Checklist
 [WIP]
 - - Recursion vs Memory/Memoization